Florida Notary FAQs

 Do I need to take any education to become a Florida Notary?

-New notaries and notaries who have not renewed their commission in the past 10 years are required to take at least three-hours of state-approved education.
-Notaries renewing their commission whose last commission expired less than 10 years ago do not need to take this course.
+New notaries and notaries who have not renewed their commission in the past 10 years are required to take at least three hours of state-approved education.
+Renewing notaries whose last commission expired less than 10 years ago do not need to take this course.

 How long will my Florida Notary Commission last?

 Your Florida Notary Commission will be valid for four years.